NeuralEnsemble/python-neo/doc/source/core.rst

 Introduction
 ============

-Objects in neo represent neural data and collections of data.
+Objects in Neo represent neural data and collections of data.
 Neo objects fall into three categories: data objects, container objects and grouping objects.

 Data objects
 ------------

-These objects directly represent data as arrays of numerical values with associated metadata (e.g. units, sampling frequency, etc.)
+These objects directly represent data as arrays of numerical values with associated metadata (units, sampling frequency, etc.).

 :py:class:`AnalogSignal`:
-    A regular sampling of a continuous signal.
+    A regular sampling of a continuous, analog signal.

 :py:class:`AnalogSignalArray`:
-    A regular sampling of a multichannel continuous signal.
+    A regular sampling of a multichannel continuous analog signal.
 This representation (as a 2D NumPy array) may be more efficient for subsequent analysis than the equivalent list of individual :py:class:`AnalogSignal` objects.

-:py:class:`IrregularlySampledSignal`:
-    An irregular sampling of a continuous signal.

 :py:class:`Spike`:
     One action potential characterized by its time and waveform.